Article 5 Right to liberty

 Article 5(5) provides that victims of unlawful arrest or detention have an enforceable right to compensation.

-The Anti-Terrorism Crime and Security Act 2001 was passed within weeks of the Twin Towers atrocity.
+The Anti-Terrorism Crime and Security Act 2001 was passed within weeks of 9/11.
 Part 4 of the Act provided that any foreign national who was suspected of being a terrorist (but not convicted or even charged) could be indefinitely detained without charge or trial if he or she could not be deported.

 The Government acknowledged this measure breached the right to liberty, but sought to derogate from its obligations under the Convention.
-The House of Lords held that the derogation was invalid as the Government could not show that the measure was strictly required, particularly as it only applied to foreign nationals and not UK suspects.
+The House of Lords (now the Supreme Court) ruled that the derogation was invalid as the Government could not show that the measure was strictly necessary, particularly as it only applied to foreign nationals and not UK suspects.

-The House of Lords held that this measure was a clear breach of the right to liberty and was also discriminatory.
-The Law Lords upheld the fundamental nature of the right to liberty noting that indefinite detention without trial wholly negates the right to liberty for an indefinite period.
+The House of Lords ruled this measure was a clear breach of the right to liberty and was also discriminatory.
+It upheld the fundamental nature of the right to liberty, noting that indefinite detention without trial wholly negates the right to liberty for an indefinite period.

 The House of Lords made a declaration of incompatibility, and the law was repealed in response.